 Hvar: Known as the sunniest island in all of the Mediterranean and the isle of lavender (due to its ideal harvest weather).
 Though this definitely not a sleepy island!
 Hvar town is the party place in Croatia!
-This is your travel guide to a day trip to Hvar town.
+But it is also so much more.
+This your guide to a day trip to Hvar.
 To its best rooftop bars and beach clubs and how to get to this quaint beautiful piece of heaven in the Adriatic Ocean.

-But don’t let put you off is that’s not your scene.
 Home to the oldest public theatre in Europe, the birth place of poet Petar Hektorović and where fingerprinting was invented.
 This picturesque island is straight from a postcard with something for everyone.
-But with one day there I focused on my priorities – rooftop bars, beach clubs and jumping in that crystal clear water!
-Well, it was my birthday after all!
+But with one day there I focused on my priorities – rooftop bars, restaurants , beach clubs and jumping in that crystal clear water!
+If they suit you too then this guide is for you.

 How to get to Hvar town from Split